We are all human

 Researchers gain new skills, and play a crucial role in project teams across all aspects of integration.

-Psychotherapy, Counselling, Reiki and Life Coaching sessions are offered by qualified therapists on a limited basis to women we assist.
+Psychotherapy, Counselling, and Life Coaching sessions are offered by qualified therapists on a limited basis to women we assist.
 Advocates get self-care funds to relieve vicarious trauma.

 Research, Training and Events